den4uk/jsonextra/README.md

 If this behaviour is undesired, please use the built-in `json.loads` method instead of `jsonextra.loads`.

 ## Supported extra data classes

 - `datetime.date`
+- `datetime.time`
 - `datetime.datetime`
 - `uuid.UUID`
 - `bytes`

+## How it works

+An extra supported python object is dumped to a _string_ value.
+When loading a serialized json object, any values matching the string supported data class, will be converted to their expected data class instances.
+It works by the principle of _If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck_.

+## Contributions

+Contibutions are welcome, please submit your pull requests into `dev` branch for a review.